 - Worked with people to actively challenge and influence local perceptions, narratives and policy, by capturing stories and using them in social and mainstream media – to shift thinking away from people’s vulnerabilities towards people’s assets and strengths.

-This project is being coproduced with our excellent group of people with lived experience of shielding.
+This project has been coproduced with our excellent group of people with lived experience of shielding.

 Work took place in Telford and Wrekin, Shropshire, Worcestershire, Herefordshire, Gloucestershire and Birmingham.